 You need, however to make sure that you back up your original OS before running it.
 For most novice users who do not know how to burn ISO images to a black USB drive or DVD, using this android emulator can be a tall order.

 However, once you have gone through sophisticated installation process, this emulator offers reliable performance with the new Android Oreo which is one of the latest Android versions you can find on an emulator.
-The downside to this emulator is the fact that it is incompatible with most of the apps on play store and operations on different devices tends to be buggy on most occasions.
+The downside is the fact that it is incompatible with most of the apps on play store and operations on different devices tends to be buggy on most occasions.

 ⦁ Comes pre installed with a couple of apps